P. K. Vasudevan Nair

 He was the founder-president of the Travancore Students Union, All India Students Federation (AISF) and All India Youth Federation (AIYF).
 He remained with the CPI after the split in the Communist movement in 1964 and was elected the party's State secretary in 1982.

 Early life and education

 He was born in Kidangoor village in Kottayam, Kerala to a Hindu Nair family of Kesava Pillai and Nanikutty Amma.
 He was their eldest child.
-He began his political life as a student activist while studying in Union Christian College, Aluva, when the whole country was in upheaval having entered the final phase of freedom struggle.
+He completed his pre-degree from SB College Changanasserry.
+He began his political life as a student activist while studying in Union Christian College, Aluva, when the whole country was in upheaval having entered the final phase of the Indian independence movement.
 After graduating in Physics he went on to study law at Government Law College, Thiruvananthapuram.
 PKV had his baptism in politics during his student days as an activist of the All India Students Federation (AISF).

 Political career

 Youth politics

 He joined the Communist Party of India in 1945 like many young radicals of his time who thought Congress were too moderate and pro-rich.
 The subsequent years saw him evolve as a student and youth leader.
 He was the president of Travancore Students' Union in 1947 and elected as President of All Kerala Students Federation in 1948.